tuda-parallel/FTIO/docs/file_formats.md

 ```

 ### TMIO JSON Files
 In the offline mode of TMIO, a JSON file is generated that contains 7 fields.
-Besides the standard fields: *read sync*, *write sync*, *read async* and *write async*, TMIO also generated fields for the required bandwidth in case of asynchronous I/O. Furthermore, the I/O time is also captured.
+Besides the standard fields: *read sync*, *write sync*, _read async_, and _write async_*, TMIO also generated fields for the required bandwidth in case of asynchronous I/O. Furthermore, the I/O time is also captured.
 Consequently, a JSON file has the following structure:
 ```python
 {
 	"read_sync":{